 For patients that have the MAGEC devices already implanted, the FDA does not recommend removal two years after implantation.

-Do you have a NuVasive MAGEC Lawsuit?
-Contact a Lawyer Today For a Free Case Review.
+Questions About a NuVasive MAGEC Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or someone you love has been implanted with a NuVasive MAGEC device, and have experienced a complication or side effect, you should contact our lawyers today.
 You may be entitled to financial compensation by filing a NuVasive lawsuit.